 Other than this, the G7 ThinQ looks rather familiar, featuring the tried-and-tested combination of aluminum and shiny glass.

-LG G7 ThinQ release date is June 1
+LG G7 ThinQ is now available

 More LG G7 ThinQ coverage